massaillon/setup-and-mobile-version-skeleton/README.md

      - You need to have the visual Code or some other code editors installed on your local machine

-     - You need to have a compatible browser with latest update running on your local
+     - You need to have a compatible browser with latest update running on your local machine

 Setup